Dos and Don'ts of credit card switching

 Always keep in mind that you will be credit checked when you apply for a credit card.
 Ensure that you understand any lending criteria and check your credit score with a credit reference agency in advance to get an idea of where you stand, which can help avoid refusals.
 It's certainly worth visiting a price comparison website to look for cards which best suit your needs and see which ones you’re more likely to be accepted for.

-As a credit broker rather than a lender†, Experian CreditMatcher uses credit report information, as well as information you provide about your requirements and financial circumstances, to show you personal loans and credit cards that are matched to you.
-This means you can see a personalised list of credit cards and personal loans that you are more likely to be accepted for, without affecting your credit score.
+As a credit broker rather than a lender†, the Experian comparison service uses credit report information, as well as information you provide about your requirements and financial circumstances, to show you personal loans and credit cards that are matched to you.